shuchitaprasad/employee-management/README.md

 These numbers are a baseline.
 The purpose is to collect these before any remediation or automation agent changes are applied.

+## Documentation and Rules

+### Code Quality Rules
+The `docs/` folder contains detailed documentation for each static analysis tool:
+- `docs/PMD_RULES.md` - PMD rules with examples and severity levels
+- `docs/SPOTBUGS_RULES.md` - SpotBugs rules including security checks
+- `docs/ERROR_PRONE_RULES.md` - Error Prone compilation warnings

+Each document includes:
+- Detailed rule descriptions with code examples
+- Severity levels and enforcement policies
+- How to suppress specific warnings when needed
+- Best practices and common fixes

 ## Notes and recommended next steps

 - This repository serves as a baseline dataset.
 Do not merge remediation changes directly here — use this baseline to measure improvement.
 - The next planned doc is `AGENT.md` which will describe automation/scripting guidance for fixing or triaging issues.
 That file will be added once the team decides on remediation strategy.
 - Recommend adding unit tests that exercise `EmployeeService` and `EmployeeController` (use `@WebMvcTest` or MockMvc) to increase coverage and exercise business logic.
-- If you want help creating test skeletons or selectively fixing a subset of Checkstyle/PMD/SpotBugs issues, tell me which class or rule to prioritize and I can create PR-ready edits or tests.
+- If you want help creating test skeletons or selectively fixing a subset of Checkstyle/PMD/SpotBugs issues:
+  1. Review the rules in the `docs/` folder
+  2. Identify which rules you want to address
+  3. Tell me which class or rule to prioritize for fixes/tests

 ## Contact / Maintainers